 Personalize the email

 Personalize your confirmation emails as often as possible.
-The process might be entirely automated, but there is no reason for your guests to feel that when reading your messages.
+The process might be entirely automated with restaurant automation systems, but there is no reason for your guests to feel that when reading your messages.
 Add information like their name, contact information, and booking specifics to give the email a personal feel while also giving guests the chance to correct any incorrect information.

 Make sure its printer-friendly